MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/4_act_monitor.md

 ---
 ---

-## 🟧 TOOL 4.2 - Team Activities to Support Monitoring
+## 🟧 TOOL 4.2 - Team Activities for Monitoring

 _**Learning team activities to support monitoring and adaptation of learning plans**_